 Revision and extra-curricular information

-There may be opportunity for pupils to visit Auschwitz as part of the Auschwitz-Krakow educational visit in Year 10.
+- There is an opportunity for pupils to visit Auschwitz as part of the Auschwitz-Krakow educational visit in Year 10.
 See Enrichment Booklet for further details.

 Mrs K Wilkinson - Head of History